S.O.S. 40th Anniversary REUNION!

 - You may report the incident directly to University Police, 911 or 302-831-2222, who would take a report, investigate, and present the case to the Attorney General's Office for possible criminal prosecution by the State of Delaware.
 If you report to UD Police, the initial report would likely be taken by a patrol officer, and then you would be contacted later for a more in-depth interview with a detective who will conduct the investigation.
 You may request a female officer; however, based upon staffing and scheduling of women officers, they may not be able to assure you that a woman will respond.
 The University Police can also put you in touch with a Victim Services Officer to assist you.

 - In the residence hall, your Resident Assistant or Hall Director may complete an Incident Report and/or help you to contact University Police.
 You may also complete your own Incident Report about the attack.
 You can opt not to have your name listed on the Incident Report if you choose not to report the crime, but a Residence Life professional staff member would be informed of your identity for purposes of follow up assistance.
-If you do wish to report the crime for UD Code of Conduct violations, the Incident Report would likely be used in the Student Conduct hearing process.
+If you do wish to report to UD for a formal case, the Incident Report would likely be used in the sexual misconduct case.

 For sexual assault, intimate partner violence or stalking that has occurred OFF CAMPUS: